Site Search

 Timing & Implementation Design & Debug Guidelines/FPGA Guidelines

-▲ Return to Intel® FPGA Development Flow Diagram
+▲ Return to Altera® FPGA development flow chart

 8. Programming

-When you have come this far, you will be debugging the actual device, but when writing data to the FPGA / CPLD or configuration device, start the Quartus® Prime Programmer and use the Intel® FPGA download cable (USB-Blaster™ II or USB-Blaster™, etc.) to write to the device.
+At this point, you will be ready to debug on the actual device.
+To write data to the FPGA/CPLD or configuration device, launch the Quartus® Prime Programmer and write to the device via an Altera® FPGA download cable (such as USB-Blaster™ II or USB-Blaster™).

-Let's change the TCK frequency of USB-Blaster™ II
+Change the TCK frequency of the USB-Blaster™ II

-▲ Return to Intel® FPGA Development Flow Diagram
+▲ Return to Altera® FPGA development flow chart

 9. Actual equipment verification